meatripoli/ChallengeCalculator/README.md

 # Calculator
-Building a calculator that adds a string of numbers delimited by a comma or \n.
+Building a calculator that
++ adds a string of numbers delimited by a custom single character delimiter.
+Format: //{delimiter}\n{numbers}
 This version does not allow user to enter negative numbers and numbers bigger than 1000.

 ## Getting Started
 + Clone the repo to get started